The Methodist Investment Committee

 The Joint Advisory Committee on the Ethics of Investment recognises the CFB's support of and response to the principles of the Code in its 2011 Report to the Methodist Conference (available on the CFB website).

-However, following the production of that report, both the Methodist Ministers' Pension Scheme (MMPS) and the Pension and Assurance Scheme for Lay Employees of the Methodist Church (PASLEMC) has invested in assets not under the management of the CFB (the Mayfair Capital Income Plus Fund).
+However, following the production of that report, both the Methodist Ministers' Pension Scheme (MMPS) and the Pension and Assurance Scheme for Lay Employees of the Methodist Church (PASLEMC) has invested assets not under the management of the CFB (the Mayfair Capital Income Plus Fund)

 The Trustees support the principles of the code and consider the CFB to be compliant with all principles of the code.